algomachines/WindowsDesktopApps/README.md

 ## PrivateMessenger

-A Window x64 text messaging appliction.
+A Window x64 text messaging application.

 Designed to work with the companion AlgoMachines CGI component as a server.
 The current version of the CGI  component supports up to 10,000 clients.